Sauna vs Steam Room

 Sauna vs. steam room for skin benefits

-Once the toxins are out of the body, you have a lower risk of having skin irritations like blackheads or rashes.
+Once the toxins are out of the body, you have a lower risk of having skin irritations like blackheads, ingrown hairs or rashes.
 Remember, clear skin results in smooth skin.
 Using both heated rooms, allows you to shed the dead skin quickly.
 Your body sheds skin after 30 days, and by using both a steam room and a sauna, you are assisting your body to shed its skin more efficiently and effectively.
 This, in turn, leaves you with glowing skin.

 As we mentioned above, using a steam room and a sauna together cleans and opens your pores.
 And when your pores are open, it becomes easy for your skin to absorb skin products.
 Thus eventually helping the products to work the way they were meant to.
 Therefore, it does not matter the heated room you choose; both will produce similar results on your skin.